Client Contracts & Invoicing

 Configure retry behavior in the Stripe Dashboard under Revenue Recovery.

-Because monthly and yearly items bill on separate Stripe subscriptions, you can cancel one cadence group without ending the whole contract:
+Because monthly and yearly items bill on separate Stripe subscriptions, you can end one without touching the other:

-1. On the client contract's Services list, open the group header for the monthly bucket or a specific yearly-anniversary bucket.
+- On the client contract's Contract Services list, open the specific monthly or annual card.

 This is useful when a client drops a yearly add-on but keeps their monthly plan, or vice versa.